ensody/ReactiveState-Kotlin/README.md

     // Add the BOM using the desired ReactiveState version api platform("com.ensody.reactivestate:reactivestate-bom:VERSION")

-    // Now you can leave out the version number from all other ReactiveState modules: implementation "com.ensody.reactivestate:reactivestate"
+    // Leave out the version number from now on: implementation "com.ensody.reactivestate:reactivestate"

-    implementation "com.ensody.reactivestate:reactivestate-test" // Utils for unit tests that want to use coroutines
+    // Utils for unit tests that want to use coroutines implementation "com.ensody.reactivestate:reactivestate-test"
-    // Note: kotlin-coroutines-test only supports the "jvm" target, so reactivestate-test has the same limitation }
+    // Note: kotlin-coroutines-test only supports the "jvm" target,
+    // so reactivestate-test has the same limitation
+}
 ```